tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Faith.
 Finds it constructive to emphasise good-faith relations.
 - Obligation: Supremacy.
 Feels obligated to try and adopt possessive social personas.
 - Unnatural: Defence.
 Finds it unnatural to emphasise defensive structural rationales.
-- Indulgant: Reliability.
-Can over-indulge promoting pragmatic stability.
+- Indulgant: Stability.
+Can over-indulge promoting pragmatic equilibrium.
 - Unconscious: Affirmation.
 Unconsciously provokes the observance of inherent quality.
 - Trivializing: Catharsis.
 Trivializes the promotion of a purgative atmosphere.
 - Repressed: Radicalism.
 Represses the observance of exploitative underpinnings.